 Further, the next hype around the blockchain is the use of smart contracts and the opportunities they offer to deal-makers.
 As for now, blockchain-based Smart Contracts aren't only about digital transactions- you can even buy, sell, and exchange any tangible and intangible assets.

 In the banking industry, every process/action and deal need to adhere to the terms and conditions mentioned in a contract.
 This contract defines rights and duties.
-However, there is one issue with standard contracts written on paper, they seem to be outdated given the advancements of technologies and increasingly developing digital era.
+However, there is one issue with standard contracts written on paper, they seem to be outdated given the advancements in technologies and the increasingly developing digital era.
 The issuance of such contracts is time-consuming and inefficient.
 Also, they are easy to forge and destroy.
 Moreover, humans play a crucial role in the enforcement of paper contracts.
-It’s the people who sign contracts and monitor whether all the conditions mentioned in it are getting fulfilled.
+It's the people who sign contracts and monitor whether all the conditions mentioned in them are getting fulfilled.
 But the issue that hinders this process is that humans are not as attentive and agile as machines could be.

-On the other hand, when using Smart Contracts for Banking, you won’t need to ponder over these irritating imperfections.
-A smart contract is a software that defines rules and conditions around an agreement (contract) as traditional agreements do, but when the condition get fulfilled, unlike paper contracts, it gets executed automatically.
+On the other hand, when using Smart Contracts for Banking, you won't need to ponder over these irritating imperfections.
+A smart contract is software that defines rules and conditions around an agreement (contract) as traditional agreements do, but when the condition gets fulfilled, unlike paper contracts, it gets executed automatically.

 Although both types of contracts (agreements) provide guarantees to the parties involved and ascribe duties, Smart Contracts are more efficient.
-They can reduce risks, lower the administrative costs, and make the enforcement processes execute more efficiently.
+They can reduce risks, lower administrative costs, and make the enforcement processes execute more efficiently.

 As we have discussed a little bit about why traditional contracts don't seem to be a viable option in banking, now we will be focusing on how Smart Contracts in banking can be used to streamline and strengthen the sector's drawbacks.

 Smart Contracts in banking can be applied quite easily.
-And then, clients can participate in the exchange of money, shares, property and anything else of some value.
+And then, clients can participate in the exchange of money, shares, property, and anything else of some value.
 But, why would banks prefer Smart Contracts over traditional ones?
-Let’s understand a few significant benefits:
+Let's understand a few significant benefits: